Group-B-Java/Java_project/README.md

 3).
 Concurrency:
    Support for simultaneous device operation and energy updates using multithreading.

 4).
 Logging:

-   Logs system actions to the console and a file (systemOutput.log).
+   Logs system actions to the console and a file (log file).

 5).
 Unit Testing:

    Includes unit tests to validate system functionality and exception handling.